IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 # {Platform} {ComponentTitle} Row Selection

-With row selection in {ProductName}, there is row selector column that precedes all other columns within the row.
+With row selection in {Platform} `{ComponentName}`, there is row selector column that precedes all other columns within the row.
 When a user clicks on the row selector, the row will either become selected or deselected, enabling the user to select multiple rows of data.

 ## {Platform} Row Selection Example